krebisz/DataAnalyser/documents/MASTER_OPERATING_PROTOCOL.md

 vague “modify this”

-unenumbered multi-location changes
+unnumbered multi-location changes

-9C.4 Strategy Migration Protocol (Phase 4)
+10C.4 Strategy Migration Protocol (Phase 4)

 A strategy is not migrated unless: